dmisadin/senn-model/README.md

 The goal of this project is **not only to run the original SENN simulation**, but to **verify numerical equivalence between a modern C# implementation and the original legacy Fortran code** described in the reference literature.

+**WARNING**: The .NET implementation in this repository could have small deviations and could use more accurate algorithms.
+When plotting the results, there can be one iteration where the graph deviates from original Fortran implementation.
+For the rest, more accurate graphs, the result is around 1% different or less.

 ---

 ## Background